top of page

 Use Content Marketing to Build Trust

-I’m a big believer in value-first marketing.
+I’m a believer in value-first marketing.
 Content lets you build authority, attract the right people, and create trust before they ever buy.

 Great examples:

-Blog posts that solve specific problems (SEO-friendly!)
+• Blog posts that solve specific problems (SEO-friendly!)

-YouTube videos explaining your process
+• YouTube videos explaining your process

-Free downloads that lead into your paid offer
+• Free downloads that lead into your paid offer

-Social posts showing your product in action
+• Social posts showing your product in action

 Not sure what to talk about?
 Answer questions your audience is already asking.
 Teach, share, document.
 That’s how you build community.

-Marketing your product is just one part of the journey.
-To truly convert your audience into buyers, you need a clear understanding of how people move from discovering your product to making a purchase.
-This journey is mapped out in what’s called a sales funnel—a step-by-step path guiding potential customers from interest to action.
-If you want to dive deeper into how to structure each stage for maximum conversions, check out this guide on the sales funnel stages I put together."
+This journey is mapped out in what’s called a sales funnel — a step-by-step path guiding potential customers from interest to action.
+If you want to dive deeper into how to structure each stage for better conversions, check out this guide on the sales funnel stages I put together.

 Sales Strategies for Digital Products 💸